-APSA will organize dissertation workshops on Wednesday, August 30, 2017, in San Francisco, in advance of the 2017 Annual Meeting.
+APSA will organize dissertation workshops on Wednesday, August 29, 2018, in Boston, in advance of the 2018 APSA Annual Meeting.

-The deadline for the 2017 dissertation workshops has passed.
-Please check back here next year for information on the 2018 workshops.
+The deadline for the 2018 dissertation workshops will be in May 2018.
+Please check back here for information.

 Questions?
 Contact [email protected].